fcostantini/PlEb/README.md

 add: adds a song to the playlist.
 check: checks if the songs actually exist.
-export: copies every song to a single folder.
+export: copies every (correct) song to a single folder.
+load: loads another playlist.
 print: shows contents of the playlist.
 rmv: removes a song from the playlist.
+exit/quit: exits the program.